holochain/holochain-rust/doc/holochain_101/src/planning_a_happ.md

 ## Data access paradigms
 The following are five data access paradigms.
 Note that in real-world scenarios it is common to mix these options by combining separate dApps.
 In instances when many separate dApps are needed to share data, Holochain supports bridging between dApps.
-Bridges between two networks with different data privacy models specify who can use the bridge, what data crosses the bridge, and tasks that might run in response to the bridge (e.g. notifications)
+Bridges between two networks with different data privacy models specify who can use the bridge, what data crosses the bridge, and tasks that might run in response to the bridge (e.g. notifications).

-The default model for Holochain data is public data shared on a public network, and every Holochain dApp has its own network and data, and creates networks for user-participants as soon as they join a dApp.
+The default model for Holochain data is public data shared on a public network, and again, every Holochain dApp/happ has its own network and data, and creates networks for user-participants as soon as they join a dApp.
 The dApp code sets sharing and verification rules.

 ### Public, shared data on a public network